Margaret Maughan: Paralympic career

 At the 1972 Games in Heidelberg, Maughan again competed in the Women's FITA round open, finishing sixth with a score of 1699.
 She also entered dartchery, with a teammate whose name is recorded as M. Cooper, in the Women's pairs open.
 They took the gold medal, ahead of France and Norway.

 At the 1976 Summer Paralympics in Toronto, Maughan diversified further.
 She and teammate M. Cooper obtained the silver medal in the Women's pairs open in dartchery, behind the United States and ahead of South Africa.
 In archery, in the Women's advanced metric round open, she finished fifth with a score of 568.
 Entering two events in lawn bowls, she obtained two victories to finish fourth in the Women's singles wh – the gold going to South Africa's Margaret Harriman – while British competitors took silver and bronze.
 In the Women's pairs wh, she and teammate F. Nowak took the silver medal (behind South Africa and ahead of another British pair), with three victories.
 In the late 1970s, Maughan took part in the Commonwealth Games for the Paralysed, winning multiple medals.

 At the 1980 Summer Paralympics, for her fifth and final appearance at the Paralympic Games, Maughan competed only in lawn bowls.
 In the Women's singles 2–5, she was beaten 4:21 by Germany's Swanepoel, and 12:21 by fellow British competitor R. Thompson, finishing fourth and last.
 But in the Women's pairs 2–5, she teamed up with R. Thompson to win her final gold medal, beating a Maltese pair 13:9 then a British pair by an unrecorded score.

 Post career and death

 After retiring from sport, Maughan worked as a coach at the Stoke Mandeville club.
 She was the final torch bearer, who lit the Paralympic Flame, opening the 2012 Summer Paralympics in London.

-Maughan died on 20 May 2020 at the age of 91.
+Maughan died on 19 May 2020 at the age of 91 at Watford General Hospital.
 Speaking after her death was announced, Nick Webborn, chair of the British Paralympic Association, said that "although her passing is extremely sad the fact that she lived until the age of 91 is testament to the work of Sir Ludwig Guttman who transformed the care of people with spinal cord injury, and that through sport people with disabilities can enjoy rich and fulfilling lives".